Morgan Rielly Game Preview: Maple Leafs vs. Blue Jackets

 Rielly Season Stats Insights

-- Rielly has a goal in four of 30 contests this season, but no multi-goal games so far.
+- Rielly has a goal in four of 32 contests this year, but no multi-goal games so far.

-- Rielly has a point in 17 games this year (out of 30), including multiple points five times.
+- Rielly has a point in 18 games this season (out of 32), including multiple points five times.

-- Rielly has an assist in 16 of 30 games this year, with multiple assists on three occasions.
+- In 17 of 32 games this season, Rielly has registered an assist, and in three of those matches recorded two or more.

-- The implied probability that Rielly goes over his points prop total is 55.6%, based on the odds.
+- Rielly has an implied probability of 57.1% to go over his point total based on the odds.

-- The implied probability of Rielly going over his assist prop bet, based on the odds, is 48.8%.
+- Given his moneyline odds, Rielly has an implied probability of 50% of going over his assist prop bet.

 Sign up for Underdog fantasy today.